In the shadow

 George Gershwin (a step in the right direction)

-This verse immediately leads us in the direction of George Gershwin, best known for his composition “Rhapsody in Blue“.
+This verse immediately leads us in the direction of George Gershwin and his composition “Rhapsody in Blue“.

 Gershwin performed his first concert off of Tompkins Square (which contains a statue of Hebe carrying water) and at the time was living on 2nd Avenue.

-But Gershwin composed his most important works while living and working at 33 Riverside Drive.
-His apartment was adjacent to Riverside Park but I wouldn’t call that “his soil”.
+The Gershwins worked on most of their important Broadway shows while living and working at 33 Riverside Drive.
+His apartment was adjacent to Riverside Park, but I wouldn’t call that “his soil”.

-If we walk north along the park we find the Hamilton Fountain on the very next corner with its sculpture of an eagle.
+If we walk north along the park we find the Hamilton Fountain on the very next corner with its sculpture of an eagle and family crest.
 This monument and drinking fountain for horses was given to the city by a descendant of Alexander Hamilton.

 On the monument we can find a depiction of the Hamilton family crest.
 The lion at its center can be found in the splashing waves of the image.